Here are the main requirements for DOT Medical Exam initiatives:

 - Must be able to recognize colors, especially traffic control signals.

-- Must have no physical condition that presents a risk to public safety on the roads.
+- Must have no physical condition that risks public safety on the roads.

 - Must not be using any alcohol or drugs while operating a vehicle.